 “The Werther Effect”

 The Werther Effect is well-researched and well-documented, and describes how there can be an increase in suicides following media reporting on a suicide.
-This affect of media stories leading to contagion or imitation does not necessarily always happen – it depends on the quality of the reporting and it’s adherence to guidelines developed based on a wealth of research.
+This effect of media stories leading to contagion or imitation does not necessarily always happen – it depends on the quality of the reporting and it’s adherence to guidelines developed based on a wealth of research.

 Some general guidelines to avoid this harmful effect include: